JorgeBojaca/JournalApp/README.md

-# Getting Started with Create React App
+# Journal App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a Journal that use [Firebase Authentication](https://firebase.google.com/docs/auth/) and [Cloud Firestore](https://firebase.google.com/docs/firestore/)

 ## Available Scripts